liskovaf/COCONUT/23_06_2022/Readme.md

- ## Counting Relative feature tightness against a PMI interrelation profile
+ ## Counting Relative feature tightness against a pKDL(COCONUT/ZINC) interrelation profile
  In this folder you can find a jupyter notebooks(23_06relative_feature_tightness[0-9]), where I count Relative feature tightness against a pKDL(COCONUT/ZINC) interrelation profile.
 I have already splitted the dataset into 10 part.
 Therefore, for the train part using 90% of dataset and for the test part 10% of dataset.
 Repeating this process described below 10 times, using different 10% of dataset.
 The results are on display in RFT.pdf in folder 23_06_2022/images/RFT.pdf.

  *Process of assigning RFT:*